Why Pegium¶

 - Use modern C++20 idioms instead of external DSL files.

-- Keep parser, syntax-tree, validation, and LSP pieces in one consistent framework.
+- Keep parser, syntax-tree, validation, and LSP pieces in one framework.

 - Make the common path explicit with shipped default services and examples.